 My suggestions do not completely eliminate risk of a hostile animal encounter, of course.
 But statistically, you are far more likely to be injured in a fall when hiking, whether solo or with companions, than to have an animal encounter.
 When solo, I think much more about being careful to avoid that kind of accident.

 In general, though, most animals—including another you didn’t mention, mountain lions—detect people long before we are aware of them, and we probably usually fail to ever know how many animals are nearby.
 I remember, several years ago, after dayhiking with my family when my kids were quite young to Grinnell Glacier in Glacier National Park—a busy trail with a constant stream of dayhikers—I ran into someone at the campground at Many Glacier who said he was in a boat on the lake below the trail around the same time we were hiking it.
 He said he could see something like a dozen bears grazing peacefully very near the trail, but hidden by vegetation from the hikers passing close by, and the bears just seemed oblivious to the people.

 I offer other insights about backpacking solo in my blog post “Ask Me: Should I Go Backpacking Solo?”

 I can help you plan the best backpacking, hiking, or family adventure of your life.

-Got a question about hiking, backpacking, planning a family adventure, gear, or any topic or trip I write about at The Big Outside?
-Email it to me at firstname.lastname@example.org.
-For $60, I’ll answer your questions via email or in a phone call to help ensure your trip is a success.
-Write to me and I will tell you whether I can answer your question (I usually can).
-You may find helpful information in stories on my Ask Me page and All Trips page, and in my skills stories and gear reviews.
+Got a question about hiking, backpacking, planning a family adventure, or any trip I’ve written about at The Big Outside?
+Email it to me at email@example.com.
+For $75, I’ll answer your questions via email or in a phone call to help ensure your trip is a success.
+See my Ask Me page.

 Get My Free Email Newsletter